Allen Upward

+Early life

 Upward was brought up as a member of the Plymouth Brethren and trained as a lawyer at the Royal University of Dublin (now University College Dublin).
 While living in Dublin, he wrote a pamphlet in favour of Irish Home Rule.

-Upward later worked for the British Foreign Office in Kenya as a judge.
-Back in Britain, he defended Havelock Wilson and other labour leaders and ran for election as a Lib-Lab candidate, taking 659 votes in Merthyr at the 1895 general election.
+In the 1890s he lived in Cardiff where he worked as a lawyer, journalist and novelist.
+He also stood several times unsuccessfully as a candidate for both the Liberal and Labour party.
+He defended Havelock Wilson and other Labour leaders and ran for election as a Lib-Lab candidate, taking 659 votes in Merthyr at the 1895 general election.

+Upward later worked for the British Foreign Office in Nigeria as an officer for the British Government.

+Literary career

-He wrote two books of poetry, Songs of Ziklag (1888) and Scented Leaves from a Chinese Jar.
-He also published a translation Sayings of Confucious and a volume of autobiography, Some Personalities (1921).
+He wrote two books of poetry, Songs in Ziklag (1888) and Scented Leaves from a Chinese Jar.
+He also published a translation of the Sayings of Confucius (1904) and a volume of autobiography, Some Personalities (1921).

-Upward wrote a number of now-forgotten novels: The Prince of Balkistan (1895), A Crown of Straw (1896), A Bride's Madness (1897), The Accused Princess (1900) (source: Duncan, p. xii), "The International Spy: Being a Secret History of the Russo-Japanese War" (1905), and Athelstane Ford.
-His 1910 novel "The Discovery of the Dead" is a collected fantasy (listed in Bleiler) dealing with the emerging science of Necrology.
+Upward wrote a number of novels: The Prince of Balkistan (1895), A Crown of Straw (1896), A Bride's Madness (1897), The Accused Princess (1900), The International Spy: Being a Secret History of the Russo-Japanese War (1905), and Athelstane Ford.
+His 1910 novel The Discovery of the Dead is a collected fantasy (listed in Bleiler) dealing with the emerging science of Necrology.